 I replayed his words in my head over and over again.

 “Fiona, you dumb bitch, how many different ways can I fucking say it?
 I don’t love you.
 I never did.
 I may have said it in the heat of the moment but it’s over and done, I don’t feel that way anymore.
 It’s time for me to move on.
 What we had was fun.
 I wanted to have sex with you and you wanted to have sex with me and we did that like a thousand times and got it out of our system and now it’s just too much and I don’t want a fucking relationship.
 Do you get it now?
 Do you need me to explain it again?

 You really thought I was going to marry you?
 You’re so stupid, Fiona.
 You’re nineteen and I’m twenty seven.
-Don’t get me wrong, you’re hot, head to toe, I love your body and your face, and I’ll probably hit you up in a few weeks, but until then I don’t want to have to deal with your shit.
+Don’t get me wrong, you’re hot, head to toe, gorgeous, and I’ll probably hit you up in a few weeks, but until then I don’t want to have to deal with your shit.
 I have a girl coming over soon and you can’t be here when she shows up.
 Get out.”

 The words were poison in my brain.
 They burned with every letter, every syllable, and after so many replays became emblazoned into my memory with the sear of blacksmith’s fire.

 The look on his face was arrogant, sadistic, triumphant.
-It was the expression a fallen angel might wear as it watched the world burn.
-Still beautiful, of course.
-Always beautiful.
-But frightening and twisted all at the same time.
+It was the expression an angel of destruction might wear as it watched the world burn.

 So I couldn’t see the vivid flower patches or the delicate hanging succulents or the wide open spaces.
 I couldn’t see the famous, golden plains of wheat, barley and rye.